SumiSastri/dev-blogs/docs/git-the-tricky-parts/index.md

-  Code Snapshots__
-Git does this by capturing snapshots of the code as it is changed.

-The commands `git add <filename>` adds a file as a snapshot The command `git add . ` adds all the files changed to the snapshot The command `git status ` shows you the files modified but not saved The command ` git commit ` adds the files to save to the snapshot A commit can be a one line commit or a long commit if the change is complex.
-With the commit you get a serialised number identifying the commit/ the author of the commit and the date and time of the commit.

 Add/Change/ Delete - the imperative is best practice when adding a line to your commit message Adding tickets and other links in a longer commit gives the change context and helps management and maintainence of the code by multiple developers.